kim3-sudo/nhlskaters/challenge.md

 - Participants will be given data in `.csv` form and `.rda` form.
 Both forms are identical.
 - Allowed platforms for coding are R (using RStudio) or Python (in a Jupyter Notebook, including Google Colab).
 - The competition will be hosted asynchronously, and your final solution should be provided as a single annotated file uploaded to the specified submission link.
-We recommend using R Markdown for R developers (you can submit an Rmd file) or using Jupyter Notebooks for Python developers (you can submit an IPYNB file). (link not provided yet)
+We recommend using R Markdown for R developers (might we suggest submitting an Rmd file) or using Jupyter Notebooks for Python developers (might we suggest submitting an IPYNB file).
+Click [here](https://docs.google.com/forms/d/e/1FAIpQLSduM6TRbxYDQOGe29LVBHCYPcOlIgpSx_gZ7ph4lX_DO0F2bQ/viewform?usp=sf_link) to make your final submission.
-- All submissions must be made by the specified time. (date and time not provided yet)
+- All submissions must be made by 12:00 PM EST on March 22, 2022.
 - Participants are expected to do exploratory data analysis on the data, but beyond this, there are no expectations to the depth or breadth of analysis.
 - Plagiarism of any form will lead to immediate disqualification.